-This Ivy League haircut is a great low maintenance summer cut.
-The sides and back are clipped high up the head with a number 2 blade, while the top is cut with a long clipper guard and gradually gets a bit longer from the crown to the front.
+This Ivy League haircut is a great low-maintenance summer cut.
+For a style similar to actor Chris Pine's, the sides and back are clipped high up the head with a number 2 blade while the top is cut with a long clipper guard and gradually gets a bit longer from the crown to the front.
 The style can also be worn up and to the side with a bit of gel or pomade for a more formal look.

 Tyson Beckford's crew cut is stylish and sexy, and happens to work on a number of face shapes.
 This style is slightly longer up top, so use styling paste if you need to smooth it out.